Bridge the Gap to

 Module 06

-Serial Comm Basics
+Serial Data & Python Basics

-• The Serial Monitor API
+• Serial Monitor and Data Streams

 Module 07